Business-Related Hospitality and Entertainment Expenditures

 Parking expenses may be reimbursed to an employee for attendance at an event, such as a luncheon or fundraiser.
 For parking to be allowed for local travel, the expense must have a clear business purpose and be directly related to the conduct of official UTSA business.

-The cost of meals provided to the spouse or partner of a guest or the Event Host may be reimbursed, provided the expense serves a UTSA business purpose and has the prior written approval of the president, per University of Texas (UT) System UTS 120 – Spousal Travel Policy.
+The cost of meals provided to the spouse or partner of a guest or the event host may be reimbursed, provided the expense serves a UTSA business purpose and has the prior written approval of the president, per University of Texas (UT) System UTS 120 – Spousal Travel Policy.

-When a spouse or partner attends a function, the individual's presence is considered to serve a business purpose if he/she has a significant role in the proceedings or makes an important contribution to the success of the event.
+A spouse or partner’s presence at a function is considered to serve a business purpose if they have a significant role in the proceedings or make an important contribution to the success of the event.
 Official functions to which spouses or partners are invited as a matter of protocol or tradition may be considered business-related activities.
 Ceremonial functions, fundraising events, alumni gatherings, community and recruiting events are examples of activities at which the presence of a spouse or partner may contribute to the UTSA mission.

 NOTE: The Business Expense Form (BEF) should demonstrate that the attendance of the spouse or partner serves a business purpose.